2p4b/2p4b/content/_index.md

 Need some light? here you go 💡

-I'm **2p4b**, and I like reducing data, My first paid work experience was setting up a wireless hotspot access point with Mikrotik RouterOS for a WISP Provider in 2013 thats over a decade now.
+I'm 2p4b.
+My journey in technology began over a decade ago when I called up to set up a wireless hotspot access point using Mikrotik RouterOS for a WISP Provider in 2013.

-My tools of choice are C, C++, Elixir, SQL, Python, Go, JavaScript, and TypeScript, including React and related libraries.
+Today, I leverage a broad toolkit including C, C++, Elixir, SQL, Python, JavaScript, and TypeScript to craft scalable and efficient software solutions.

-I like creating and playing with large datasets with a recent fascination for event-driven systems and I excel in creating scalable, efficient solutions.
+I am passionate about discovering patterns in large datasets and have a keen interest in event-driven systems.

+My philosophy is simple: every computer science problem at its core is a data problem.

 ### Core Competencies
 - **Backend Mastery:** Use of Elixir for building concurrent, fault-tolerant systems.